Bitshala/PB-Cohort/questions.md

 ## Week 6: Chapter 10 (Networking) + Chapter 11 (SPV)

-- Describe the structure of a network message.
-What does the field imply?
+- Describe the structure of a `tx` message.
+What does the fields imply?

 - Describe the process of network handshake.
 What information is propagated in the handshake message?
 Why is this information needed to establish a connection?

 - Every network message has a different payload structure.
-You can refer to this link for a comprehensive list.
-Explain the payload structure in the get headers message.
+You can refer to this [link](https://en.bitcoin.it/wiki/Protocol_documentation#Message_types) for a comprehensive list.
+Explain the payload structure in the `getheaders` message.

 - Why is the parsed timestamp field from a version message 8 bytes (as opposed to 4 bytes in the block header)?